skrysmanski/blogtext/readme.txt

 == Changelog ==

 = 0.9.2 =
-* Fixed problem where the id of an attachment could not be determined in some cases
+* Fixed problem where the id of an attachment could not be determined in some cases.
+In these cases the attachment would not display correctly.

 = 0.9.1.2 =
 * Fixed RSS rendering